Hirihamaidhi Kaleygefaanu: Arrest and imprisonment

 When President Ibrahim Nasir ordered the 1962 operation that razed Havaru Thinadhoo and expelled its population, Moosa Manikfaanu was abroad in Saudi Arabia.
 On returning several weeks later, he was arrested together with members of his family.
-Their property and vessels were destroyed, looted, and confiscated during the attack and depopulation of Thinadhoo, without any judicial process or trial.
+Their property and vessels were destroyed, looted, and confiscated during the attack and depopulation of Havaru Thinadhoo, without any judicial process or trial.
 Manikfaanu and two of his sons — Abdullah Khatheeb and Saeed Khatheeb — later died while imprisoned in Malé.
 Multiple oral testimonies from surviving detainees report harsh prison conditions, physical abuse, and inadequate food and medical care, and several historians and southern writers have characterised their deaths as the result of torture and mistreatment.
 No official investigation or record of these deaths was ever released.

 The 2024 peer-reviewed analysis by Renée Jeffery cites the Thinadhoo operation and its aftermath as key examples of state violence addressed by the OTJ, emphasising the persistence of impunity for historical abuses in the Maldives.